ministryofjustice/security-guidance/policies/privileged-user-guide.md

 ## Introduction

-This guide outlines the security procedures and advice that privileged users should follow to access the MoJ's IT systems in a safe and secure manner.
+This guide outlines the security procedures and advice that privileged users should follow to access the Ministry of Justice's (MoJ's) IT systems in a safe and secure manner.
 Privileged users are those who have elevated levels of system access in order to manage IT system components to meet MoJ IT service requirements.
 Privileged users may, for example, install software, configure and upgrade IT systems, input into the Service Management Tool for the systems they manage and run day-to-day operations to satisfy continuity of service, recovery, security and performance needs.
+Examples of privileged users are those managing Slack or Github repositories, users who have administrative access on their laptops and users who setup and maintain platforms hosted in the Cloud.

 Specific responsibilities of individual privileged users are likely to vary depending on the systems they manage.
 The system's Information Risk Assessment Report ([IRAR](https://docs.google.com/document/d/1MeJJtfHpwR1XM_okk3Pi4gW0bpcnLDdt5OXwddB7-Bk/edit?ts=5e25c004)) will document the security controls, some of which the system's privileged users will run.
 For a comprehensive list of individual responsibilities, privileged users should refer to the system specific documentation.

-This page is the first in a series of guides for privileged users within the MoJ.
+This page is the first in a series of guides for privileged users within the MoJ, see related guides below.

 ## Who is this for?